Cobie Durant: Pre-draft

-2022
+Los Angeles Rams

 The Los Angeles Rams selected Durant in the fourth round (142nd overall) of the 2022 NFL draft.
 He was the 20th cornerback drafted and the first of two cornerbacks selected by the Rams in 2022, along with sixth-round pick (212th overall) Derion Kendrick.

-On June 6, 2022, the Los Angeles Rams signed Durant to a four–year, $4.16 million rookie contract that includes a signing bonus of $504,340.
+On June 6, 2022, the Rams signed Durant to a four–year, $4.16 million rookie contract that includes a signing bonus of $504,340.

+2022

 Throughout training camp, he competed to be the third cornerback on the depth chart and to be the starting nickelback against David Long Jr., Robert Rochell, and Derion Kendrick.
 Head coach Sean McVay named him a backup and listed him as the fourth cornerback on the depth chart to begin the season, behind starters Jalen Ramsey and Troy Hill, as well as primary backup and starting nickelback David Long Jr.

-On September 8, 2022, Durant made his professional regular season debut in the Los Angeles Rams' home-opener against the Buffalo Bills, but was limited to 23 snaps on special teams as they lost 10–31.
-On September 18, 2022, Durant made two combined tackles (one solo), a pass deflection, made his first career sack, and had his first career interception on a pass attempt by Marcus Mariota to Cordarrelle Patterson during a 31–27 victory at the Atlanta Falcons.
-He entered the game to replace Troy Hill after he sustained a groin injury.
+On September 8, 2022, Durant made his professional regular season debut in the Los Angeles Rams' home opener against the Buffalo Bills, but was limited to 23 snaps on special teams in the 31–10 loss.
+On September 18, 2022, Durant made two combined tackles (one solo for his first career sack), a pass deflection, and had his first career interception on a pass attempt by Marcus Mariota during a 31–27 victory against the Atlanta Falcons.
+He entered the game to replace Troy Hill after Hill sustained a groin injury.
 Prior to his interception, Durant suffered an injury to his hamstring and was subsequently inactive for the next four games (Weeks 3–6).
-In Week 15, he earned his first career start at nickelback and recorded four combined tackles (two solo) and made one pass deflection as the Rams lost 12–24 at the Green Bay Packers.
-On December 25, 2022, Durant made one solo tackle, set a season-high with two pass deflections, set a career-high with two interceptions, and returned one for his first career touchdown during a 51–14 win against the Denver Broncos.
-His touchdown was on his first career pick-six after intercepting a pass by Brett Rypien to wide receiver Freddie Swain and returning it for an 85–yard touchdown in the fourth quarter.
-The following week, he set a season-high with seven combined tackles (six solo) as the Rams lost 10–31 at the Los Angeles Chargers in Week 17.
-He finished the season with 22 combined tackles (15 solo), five pass deflections, three interceptions, one sack, and one touchdown in 13 games and one start.
+In Week 15, Durant earned his first career start at nickelback and recorded four combined tackles (two solo) and made one pass deflection as the Rams lost 12–24 at the Green Bay Packers.
+On December 25, 2022, Durant made one solo tackle, set season highs with two pass deflections and two interceptions, returning one 85 yards for his first career touchdown during a 51–14 rout of the Denver Broncos.
+The following week, he set a season-high with seven combined tackles (six solo) as the Rams lost 31–10 versus the Los Angeles Chargers in Week 17.
+He finished the season with 22 combined tackles (15 solo), five pass deflections, three interceptions, one sack, and one touchdown in 13 games with one start.
 He received an overall grade of 75.2 from Pro Football Focus as a rookie in 2022.